lambda826/My-Notebook/08 Distributed System/01 System Design/02 System Design Demos/11 Point of Interests.md

 ### Option 3: QuadTree (Dynamic Size Grids)
 ![QuadTree](https://raw.githubusercontent.com/lambda826/My-Notebook/master/999%20Resource/QuadTree.png)
 - Assume we don’t want to have more than 500 places in a grid so that we can have a faster searching.
-So, whenever a grid reaches this limit, we break it down into four grids of equal size and distribute places among them.
+	- So, whenever a grid reaches this limit, we break it down into four grids of equal size and distribute places among them.
+- **What data-structure can hold this information?**
+	- A tree in which each node has four children.
+	- all the leaf nodes will represent the grids that cannot be further broken down.

 ### Option 4: Hilbert Curve